jerphayes/Coogsnation/replit.md

-✅ **Database Integration**: Full PostgreSQL implementation with proper schema for all features ✅ **Production Deployment**: Platform successfully deployed to Replit with custom domain coogsnation.com configured ✅ **Admin Dashboard**: Simplified admin interface at `/admin` route with platform statistics and management tools ✅ **Enhanced Site-wide Navigation**: Implemented comprehensive dropdown functionality across all major navigation sections in header (Forums, Sports News, Store, Events, Community) and landing page cards, providing quick access to subcategories from any page on the site
+✅ **Database Integration**: Full PostgreSQL implementation with proper schema for all features ✅ **Production Deployment**: Platform successfully deployed to Replit with custom domain coogsnation.com configured ✅ **Admin Dashboard**: Simplified admin interface at `/admin` route with platform statistics and management tools ✅ **Enhanced Site-wide Navigation**: Implemented comprehensive dropdown functionality across all major navigation sections in header (Forums, Sports News, Store, Events) and landing page cards, providing quick access to subcategories from any page on the site
+✅ **Community Navigation Fix**: Converted Community header button from dropdown to direct navigation link for one-click access to dedicated community page

 # User Preferences